Val-de-Meuse

-Val-de-Meuse (/fr/) is a commune in the Haute-Marne department in north-eastern France.
+Val-de-Meuse (/fr/; 'Vale of Meuse') is a commune in the Haute-Marne department in northeastern France.

 Val-de-Meuse was created in 1972 by the merger of the former communes of Avrecourt, Épinant, Lécourt, Maulain, Montigny-le-Roi (seat of the new commune), Provenchères-sur-Meuse, Ravennefontaines, Récourt and Saulxures and in 1974 Lénizeul.
 In 2012 Avrecourt and Saulxures became independent communes again.